 “Why were you searching for me?” he asked.
 “Didn’t you know I had to be in my Father’s house?”
 But they did not understand what he was saying to them.
 Then he went down to Nazareth with them and was obedient to them…” (Luke 2:49-51 NIV)

-Yesterday we talked about this passage from Luke, which gives us pretty much everything we know about the years between Jesus’ childhood and manhood.
+We have talked several times about this passage from Luke, which gives us pretty much everything we know about the years between Jesus’ childhood and manhood.
 Here are a few final thoughts on Jesus as a boy… Remember, this is God with skin on, the Son of God, the Messiah who has been foretold.
 Surely he was no average twelve-year-old…

 Have you ever wondered: What was he like?
 How did he exercise his power?
 Was he gifted physically the way he was gifted spiritually?
 If he was alive today, surely he’d be an NFL quarterback, right?
 There is so little in Scripture to go on about Jesus’ boyhood, and it’s tempting to try to reconstruct some things, but it is always important to let Scripture be Scripture, and allow the story to speak for itself.
 Luke 2:52 says that Jesus “grew in wisdom and stature, and in favor with God and men.”
 He was growing in a balanced way; and the Bible basically says that his development was apparently fairly normal.